Rahuljain2222/Blogging-website/README.md

 For setting up in local machine:
 Run : npm install dependencies
 As dotenv is used you can set up the PORT and MONGO_URL according to your own will.

+To start the application, you can
+Run : npm start